Breadcrumb

 Benefits for which ZUS is responsible

-Pursuant to the Act of 13 October 1998 on the social insurance system, the Social Insurance Institution establishes entitlements to insurance benefits and pays them.
-It also pays other benefits under separate legislation.
+Pursuant to the Act of 13 October 1998 on the social insurance system, the Social Insurance Institution establishes entitlement to insurance benefits and pays them out.
+ZUS also pays out other benefits under separate legislation.

 1. In respect of sickness and maternity;